paolomorettin/paolomorettin.github.io/_pages/pfv4wmi.md

 I am focusing the problem of verifying a ML/AI system with respect to a probabilistic specification:

-- a property that should hold with high probability
+- a property that should hold with high probability;
-- a probabilistic notion of the environment where the system will be deployed
+- a probabilistic notion of the environment where the system will be deployed.

 *For instance, given a population model, we want to make sure that the ML model used by a bank is not discriminating any category